Heather Zheng

 htzheng at cs dot uchicago dot edu

-I am always looking for talented and self-motivated graduate students on mobile/wireless networks and machine learning.
+I am extremely fortunate to have had the opportunity to work with and continue to work alongside a talented group of students.
+I am always looking for talented and self-motivated graduate students on applied machine learning, and security and privacy.
 Prospective students should email me your resume with a subject line of "UChicago PhD Applicant."
-I am also looking for undergraduates in these areas (email me your resume with a subject line of "UChicago UG Research.")
+I am also looking for UChicago undergraduates in these areas (email me your resume with a subject line of "UChicago UG Research.")

 My Research

-security.
-Most recently, I am focusing my attention on two broad areas: wireless sensing and its
+Most recently, I am focusing my attention on three broad areas:

 Press/Media: A collection of recent news and media coverage of our SAND Lab's research is here.